What is the Summer Exhibition?

 Can I do a performance?

-Yep!
-We curate a series of performances for our summer festivals.
+Yes.
+We curate a series of performances for the opening day of our Summer Exhibition and throughout the summer.
 In your proposal, be sure to include any available documentation of similar performances you’ve done.

-Is it necessary to visit Wassaic before I submit work?
+Is it necessary to have visited Wassaic before I submit work?

 Short answer: No, not necessary.